therealjtgill/therealjtgill.github.io/index.md

 # **Neural Turing Machines**

 These are, without a doubt, my favorite advancement in neural network technology.
-The goal of this blog is to elucidate the machinations of the NTM and use a TensorFlow implementation to demonstrate some of the tasks that they've been trained to perform.
+The goal of this blog is to elucidate the machinations of the Neural Turing Machine (NTM) and use a TensorFlow implementation to demonstrate some of the tasks that they've been trained to perform.
 Here's the stuff I'm going to talk about:

 1. What can it do?
 2. Architecture